gjeschke/MMMx/docs/source/ensemble_fit.rst

 ``preratelinear``
 ---------------------------------

 This keyword implements legacy behavior of fitting PRE rates linearly.
 Use it only for replicating old fits.
-New default behavior of converting to PRE ratios for NNLLSQ fits or fitting the logarithm of the rate in other fits is more sensible.
+New default behavior is fitting the logarithm of the rate.

 ``rmean``